 Please keep in mind that the Dress Code is in place to ensure that the ADVANCE community remains an academic environment and that clothing worn by students does not present a disruption to that environment.
 Please leave the inappropriate clothing at home.

-ADVANCE, now celebrating its 33rd year offering a residential academic summer program for gifted, talented, and honor students, has encountered a range of attitudes from parents concerning academic performance in the program.
+ADVANCE, now celebrating its 34th year offering a residential summer program for academically motivated students, has encountered a range of attitudes from parents concerning academic performance in the program.
 The following advice will help you prepare your child to succeed in the classroom:

 - Emphasize that academic self-improvement, as opposed to earning a particular grade or being the first in the class to complete assignments, is acceptable.
-Encourage your child to do the best that he or she can do.
+Encourage your child to do the best that he or she can.

 - ADVANCE courses are brief, very intense, and require a greater effort than he or she may be accustomed to making at his or her school at home.
 Many of the courses at ADVANCE are taught on the college level.